ArtifactDB/artifactdb-cli/books/adbcli/tutorial/upload.md

 And that's it, our two text files were uploaded.
 There are several information returned there:

 - We were assigned a new project ID and version, `PRJ000000021@1`, meaning project ID `PRJ000000021` and version `1`.
+If you follow this tutorial, you will probably get a different project ID.
-- A job was created, with an ID, with a status "accepted".
+- A job was created, with an ID and a status "accepted".
 This is an asynchronous job created by the instance to index the metadata.
 When the job is done, the status becomes `success` or `failure`.
 We'll see in the next section how to check these job statuses.

 There are other interesting options.
-Adding `--confirm` and `--verbose` will display interesting information:
+Adding `--confirm` and `--verbose` will display interesting information, such as the number of files to upload, the upload mode, the permissions which will be applied at upload time, etc...

 ```
 adb> upload /tmp/staging_dir --confirm --verbose